ScaleupInfra/terraform-aws-iam/README.md

 ## Support

-Join our Open Source Community on [Slack](https://app.slack.com/huddle/T05EL2WSB2M/C05EL2WTMA5).
-It's FREE for everyone!
-Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
-This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build totally sweet infrastructure.
+Come join our Open Source Community on [Slack](https://app.slack.com/huddle/T05EL2WSB2M/C05EL2WTMA5).
+It's completely FREE!
+Our community is the perfect platform for infrastructure enthusiasts like you.
+Engage in discussions, seek advice, share your ideas, and collaborate with fellow community members to build scalable and robust infrastructure solutions.
+Don't miss out on this opportunity to be a part of our thriving community!